-The Arboretum at SUNY Buffalo State was formally dedicated in 1962 with the ceremonial planting of a Scotch elm in honor of Maud Gordon Holmes, founder of the Garden Center Institute of Buffalo.
-Since then, the arboretum has grown from approximately 300 trees to include over 1,500 trees.
-Because the objective of an arboretum is to grow trees and shrubs for scientific and educational purposes, the Maud Gordon Holmes Arboretum includes many varying species of trees, over 100 shrub beds, and numerous landscape beds featuring vibrant annuals and perennials.
+The Maud Gordon Holmes Arboretum at SUNY Buffalo State was formally dedicated in 1962 with the ceremonial planting of a Scots elm in honor of Maud Gordon Holmes, founder of the Garden Center Institute of Buffalo.
+Since then, the arboretum has grown from 300 trees to over 1,400.
+The Arboretum includes many varying species of trees and numerous landscape beds featuring vibrant flowering shrubs, perennials and annuals.
 The campus displays greenery year-round while marking the seasons with fragrant blossoms, shade-giving trees, and luminous autumn colors.
-Through the formation and fund-raising efforts of the Friends of the Maud Gordon Holmes Arboretum, our campus has enjoyed the recent addition of new trees along Bengal Walk and in Upton Quad.
-Interested in getting involved?!
-Become a member of the Friends of the Maud Gordon Holmes Arboretum!
+Through the formation and fund-raising efforts of the Friends of the Maud Gordon Holmes Arboretum, funds have been raised to plant nearly 100 new trees since 2017.